-The Development Partnership intends to build a new retail building and relocate the existing tenant as permitted under the lease, demolish the existing retail building and develop residential housing on the Woolwich Property (the "Woolwich Project").
+The Development Partnership intends to build a new retail building and relocate the existing tenant as permitted under the lease, demolish the existing retail building and develop a residential condominium comprised of 96 residential townhomes on the Woolwich Property (the "Woolwich Project").
 On September 25, 2020, the Joint Venture entered into a development agreement with RHH pursuant to which RHH was appointed Development Manager, responsible for managing the construction and development of the Woolwich Project.
 The Property Manager for the Woolwich Property is Equiton Partners.